In the following statement we give a summary of how our board and its committees operate and how we are applying the ten principles of the QCA Code.

 The board comprises

-Ryan Dolder, aged 43 – Managing Director Mr Ryan Dolder co-founded Human Brands in 2014.
+Ryan Dolder, aged 43 – CEO Mr Ryan Dolder co-founded Human Brands in 2014.
 Mr Dolder had previously worked for Randy Gerber’s Midnight Oil Group and helped to open the Whisky Sky bar in Chicago.
 Mr Dolder later worked for the Bortz Entertainment Group where he ran two bar/nightclubs in Chicago.
 In 2008 Mr Dolder took a break from the beverage industry and worked for Citigroup in the Eurodollar options pit at the Chicago Mercantile Exchange.
 Mr Dolder’s subsequently returned to the beverage industry to develop new beverage brands with his business partners in Asia.
 This partnership resulted in the formation of the Human Brands enterprise.

-Hamish Harris, aged 50 – Executive Director Mr Hamish Harris holds a Bachelor of Commerce and has held positions within market risk management at a number of financial institutions including Nomura Group, Deutsche Bank AG and BZW plc in Singapore, Hong Kong and London.
+Hamish Harris, aged 50 – Executive Chairman Mr Hamish Harris holds a Bachelor of Commerce and has held positions within market risk management at a number of financial institutions including Nomura Group, Deutsche Bank AG and BZW plc in Singapore, Hong Kong and London.
 Since 2012, Mr Harris has been involved with a number of companies listed in London and Australia primarily, but not exclusively, in the area of natural resources.

 Tomoya Daimon, aged 35 – Non-Executive Director Mr Tomoya Daimon has been involved in the Japan wine and spirits industry during the last decade.
 During that time he has worked across sales, logistics, and buying at some of the largest beverage companies in Japan.
 Tomoya has a deep knowledge of whisky in particular and has forged relationships with various distilleries across the country.
 Tomoya has also led a logistics division which managed and shipped product across all Asia countries.